 FET Staff - Digital Badge in UDL - Oct-Dec 2022

 What: Free introductory course on Universal Design for Learning running groups simultaneously for Irish HE and FET staff.
-This page is for FET staff only - for HE staff info and sign up click here.
+This page is for FET staff only - for HE staff info click here.

 Available to: Strictly for staff currently working in Further Education and Training in the Republic of Ireland.
 Participants must have some teaching activity planned during week 5-9 (Oct 25th - Dec 3rd) that they can work on as part of the UDL Redesign Activity (can be individual class, group of classes, training session or assignment - flexible).
 Places allocated on a first come first served basis.

-More information: A Zoom session last June provided potential participants with information about the course so feel free to view the recording of that session.
+More information: A Zoom session in May provided potential participants with information about the course so feel free to view the recording of that session.

 Time Involved: Approx 25 hours over 10 weeks, roughly 2.5 hours per week.
 Optional 5 hour add-on for participants interested in rolling this open course out to colleagues in the future.
 Feel free to download the full course schedule.